 The Sovereign Tapestry

-A visual history of the great empires that shaped the Indian subcontinent, from the classical south to the dawn of the modern era.
+A pictorial journey through the influential empires that defined the Indian subcontinent, from ancient south to modern times.

 Timeline of Empires (c.
 275 - 1947 CE)